cucumber/docs/content/implementations/ruby/ruby-on-rails.md

 [sudo] rake RAILS_ENV=cucumber gems:install
 ```

-### Start a feature
+### Start a Feature

-It's really, really recommended that you write your features by hand - in collaboration with your customer / business analyst / domain expert / interaction designer.
-However, to get you started you can use the feature generator to generate the first few features:
+It's really, really recommended that you write your Features by hand, *and* in collaboration with your customer / business analyst / domain expert / interaction designer.

+However, to get you started, you can use the Feature generator to generate the first few Features:

 ```
 ruby script/generate feature Frooble name:string color:string description:text
 ```

-This will generate a simple plain text feature with associated steps.
-Don't get addicted to this
+This will generate a simple plain text Feature with associated Steps.

-generator - you're better off writing these by hand in the long run.
+*Don't get addicted to this generator!* You're better off writing these by hand in the long run.

-**Important**: The generated feature will fail unless you have set up a layout in your app.
+**Important**: The generated Feature will fail, unless you have set up a layout in your app.
 This is because Webrat fails to parse HTML
 that isn't well formed (i.e. has a single `<html>` root node).
 [Here is a simple layout](https://github.com/aslakhellesoy/cucumber-rails-test/raw/master/app/views/layouts/application.html.erb) you can use, but I hope you have a better one yourself.

-### Run features
+### Run Features

 If working on a fresh Rails project, first set up the (empty) database: